 Different writing styles are used for different writing assignments.
 Despite of their variety, writing styles generally fall in four categories: narrative, descriptive, expository, and persuasive writing.
-Yet, in order to determine which style to use for different types of essays, we need to have a look at each category.
+Yet, in order to determine which writing style to use for different types of writing styles, we need to have a look at each category.

-The following excerpt from a story is an example of narrative writing.
+The following excerpt from a story is an example of narrative writing style.
 You may notice that it has a setting, characters, dialogue, and unfolding plot:

 While cooking our usual breakfast of bacon and eggs, I watched awakening nature through our kitchen window.
 It was a pleasant morning that would promise a nice day outside.
 I called John to join me for the breakfast.
 Then I added, “We’re starting off right after it!”
 Nothing would get him out of bed except for the promise of a great adventurous day after we had our meal could.
 While passing by the glass doors, I noticed someone driving to our cottage.
 I wondered who could it be since none of us expected any visitors on our traditional hiking day.

 I did not notice John coming downstairs.
 He seemed to be surprised seeing unexpected visitors coming to our place.